 Every second year thereafter, SPS – renamed to SPSympo in 2015 – gathers at each edition over 100 participants from around the world.

-By bringing together senior and young scientists SPSympo creates unique learning and networking opportunities which make the symposium a very successful event.
+By bringing together senior and young scientists and researchers, SPSympo creates unique learning and networking opportunities, which make the symposium an extremely interesting event.

 Honorary patronage of Polish Space Agency